Chocolate4U/Iran-clash-rules/README.md

   - RULE-SET,arvancloud,DIRECT
   - MATCH,PROXY
 ```
+> [!NOTE]
-:warning: Currently there is problem with "ClashMetaForAndroid" version 2.8.6 and above, in which it can't match android package names thus `- RULE-SET,apps,DIRECT` is completely ineffective for now.
+> Currently there is problem with "ClashMetaForAndroid" version 2.8.6 and above, in which it can't match android package names thus `- RULE-SET,apps,DIRECT` is completely ineffective for now.

 # :information_desk_person: How is this made?
 Source files are pulled from [Iran V2Ray Rules](https://github.com/Chocolate4U/Iran-v2ray-rules) and get converted to clash `text` and `yaml` format by a github actions workflow.